PROJECT THALASSA · PITCH

 Project Thalassa

-A seven-minute pitch, tracking the storytelling deck
+A seven-minute pitch, tracking the 12-slide deck

 ≈ 7 minutes/12 slides/Beijing Moxun Technology